GaochangWu/FMF-Benchmark/README.md

 ## Dataset Description

 This dataset includes three sets of data stored in `.mat` format, comprising $2.7 \times 10^5$ samples with pixel-level annotations.
-Each file contains the following components:
+For access to our large-scale class-level annotated dataset, which contains $2.2 \times 10^6$ samples, please feel free to contact us.
+In our pixel-level annotated dataset, each file contains the following components:

 - **`video`**: A 4D tensor of shape `(height, width, RGB channel, N)` representing the 3D video modality.
 Here, `N` denotes the number of frames.